Person undertaking online training Person undertaking online training

 Required for persons taking on the role of PSO (Parish Safeguarding Officer)

-Access the PSO training
+Access the PSO Induction course

 Courses PCC members are required to complete